Post published on Geeky Girl Guide on April 16, 2018

 Honorable Mention: Top Shelf Perverts because bringing a severed head into a police station is always a great plan.

 It’s Always Sunny in Philadelphia: 100 Dollar Baby

 Always Sunny is my favorite television comedy of all time and no matter how many times I watch my favorite episodes it never seems to be enough.
 It’s original, abrasive, addictive, and much smarter than it should be.
 It’s self-aware (unlike the characters) and the perfect amount of Wrong.
 These people are so awful but so goddamn fun to watch.
 It was difficult to pick one episode but 100 Dollar Baby might be the funniest Charlie Day and Kaitlin Olson have ever been.
-I love any time these two team up, whether they are ruling a virtual video game world (THIS GAYME HAS GOWNE ON LOUNG ENOUF), attempting def comedy, or beating the shit out of a random dude while hopped up on steroids.
+Every single time these two team up the result is pure comedy gold, whether they are ruling a virtual video game world (THIS GAYME HAS GOWNE ON LOUNG ENOUF), attempting def poetry, trying to talk themselves into cannibalism, or beating the shit out of a random dude while hopped up on steroids.
 The “training” sequences with the three guys make me laugh out loud and the ending is fucked up in every way that makes Always Sunny awesome.
 This episode is also responsible for the greatest gif to ever come out of the show.